pingcap/docs/dev/how-to/deploy/hardware-recommendations.md

 > **Note**:
 >
-> - In the test environment, the TiDB server and the PD server can be deployed on the same server.
+> - In the test environment, the TiDB and PD instances can be deployed on the same server.
 > - For performance-related test, do not use low-performance storage and network hardware configuration, in order to guarantee the correctness of the test result.
 > - NVMe SSDs are recommended for TiKV to ensure faster reads and writes.
 > - The TiDB server uses the disk to store server logs, so there are no special requirements for the disk type and capacity in the test environment.